Updated 25/09/2024

 Symptoms of poisoning

 If you’re worried “my dog ate Cotoneaster berries” or any other part of the plant, the symptoms of Cotoneaster poisoning in dogs can vary based on the amount ingested and your dog's overall health.
-If your dog has eaten any part of the Cotoneaster plant, it’s important to monitor your dog for any worrying symptoms including:
+Generally, a very large amount needs to be eaten before problems occur, so toxicity is rare in dogs and cats.
+If your dog has eaten any part of the Cotoneaster plant, it’s still important to monitor your dog for symptoms including:

 Diagnosis